tolitius/multim/README.md

   [1449088870005 {:ticker :FB   :event-id 6}] ])
 ```

-* we'd like to keep them in the map.
+* we'd like to keep them in a map.
 * we'd also like to keep them _sorted_ by time (i.e. timestamp)

 _notice_ that Tesla and Google have _the same timestamp_ (i.e. same key value).